Urinary tract infection (UTI)

-Your GP can rule out other possible causes of your symptoms by testing a sample of your urine and can prescribe antibiotics if you do have an infection.
+- rule out other possible causes of your symptoms by testing a sample of your urine

 Treatment for UTIs

-UTIs are normally treated with a short course of antibiotics.
+UTIs are normally treated with a short term course of antibiotics.

-Most women are given a three-day course of antibiotic capsules or tablets.
+Most women are given a 3-day course of antibiotic capsules or tablets.
 Men, pregnant women and people with more serious symptoms may need a slightly longer course.

-Your symptoms will normally pass within three to five days of starting treatment.
-But make sure you complete the whole course of antibiotics that you've been prescribed, even if you're feeling better.
+Your symptoms will normally pass within 3 to 5 days of starting treatment.
+Make sure you complete the whole course of antibiotics that you've been prescribed, even if you're feeling better.

-Over-the-counter painkillers such as paracetamol can help with any pain.
+Over-the-counter pain relief such as paracetamol can help with any pain.
 Drinking plenty of fluids may also help you feel better.

 Causes of UTIs